salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 * View the [Android SDK docs](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android/).

 ## Hybrid Mobile Apps
-We provide support for plugins, such as Cordova, to implement the MobilePush SDK for your Android applications.
+We provide support for plugins, such as Cordova, to implement the MobilePush SDK for your iOS applications.
 * [Cordova Plugin](https://github.com/salesforce-marketingcloud/MC-Cordova-Plugin)

 ## Release History